simra-project/simra-ios/README.md

 - copy the file `Hash-Suffix.h.sample` to `Hash-Suffix.h`
 - replace the sample suffix #define HASH_SUFFIX @"mcc_simra"` with the suffix provided from the backend operator
 - compile

+Always open `SimRa.xcworkspace` with Xcode, not `SimRa.xcodeproj` to include Cocoapods.

 ## Features